BDTI elearning取締役入門

 Company Law, Securities Law, Corporate Governance (Basics), Corporate Governance (Practical)

 An e-learning course that teaches the fundamentals of governance to executives, managers, and IR personnel at both head offices and subsidiaries.
 With over 17,000 participants to date, this course is used by many companies for employee training.
-We encourage you to utilize this course to strengthen governance at your company.
+We encourage you to utilize this course to instill knowledge of key laws and practices, and awareness of governance at your company.

-The course period is one year from the date of account issuance.
+The course usage period is one year from the date of account issuance.

-The four courses, “Company Law,” “Financial Instruments and Exchange Law,” and “Corporate Governance (Basic and Practical),” are offered as a set.
+The four modules, “Company Law,” “Financial Instruments and Exchange Law,” and “Corporate Governance (Basic and Practical),” are offered as a set package.

 Course fee (price per person)